tioxy/scheduler/README.md

 $ make build-cluster AWS_KEYPAIR_NAME=mykey PACKER_BASE_AMI_ID=$(make get-ami)
 ```

-This template support multiple parameters like *Master Instance Size* and *Kubeadm Token*, but the defaults should support most deployments.
+This template supports multiple parameters like *Master Instance Size* and *Kubeadm Token*, but the defaults should support most deployments.
 If you want to customize it, deploy the [Cloudformation template](infra/cloudformation/templates/stack.yml) manually through the console or using [aws cloudformation deploy](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/deploy/index.html).

 The average time to deploy the whole infrastructure is **13 minutes**, made of:
 - Cloudformation ≈ **7 min**